danielfdez17/pipex/README.md

 cd pipex
 ```
 ## Build
-If you have make installed in your system, justbBuild the project with make.
+If you have make installed in your system, just build the project with make.
 Otherwise, you will need to install it.
 ```bash
 make
 ```